 Those payments can be made on either conventional payment channels like credit cards or Ethereum Ether – but players need not to have a blockchain wallet directly to play the game.

 If you’re still unconvinced, here’s how it works: each virtual crab in the game comes with randomised individual traits that are tagged with a digital blockchain token.
 The more time you spend nurturing your crab, the more you can mutate its physique.
-The bulkier your crab, the better chance it has in one-on-one battles, which raise the experience and stats of the crabs.
+The bulkier y, the better chance it has in one-on-one battles, which raise the experience and stats of the crabs.

 The company’s shares were flat on the news at 5.8c, well short of its year high of 22.5c, which came shortly before the stock was suspended for five months.